-Researchers at the School, including Susannah Mayhew, Lucy Gilson, Johanna Hanefeld, Manuela Colombini and Ben Hawkins, have sought to empirically test theories of policy decision making, many of which were developed in high-income settings, to better understand the influences and nuances of policy decision making in low and middle income settings.
+Researchers at the School, including Susannah Mayhew, @Lucy Gilson, Johanna Hanefeld, Manuela Colombini and Ben Hawkins, and Marco Liverani, have sought to empirically test theories of policy decision making, many of which were developed in highincome settings, to better understand the influences and nuances of policy decision making in low and middle income settings.
+This work addresses agenda setting and policy implementation, and supports both advocacy and leadership development.

 GRIP-Health is a collaborative research project which focuses on the use of evidence in policy.
-It seeks to improve the practice of evidence informed health policy through the application of political, institutional and sociological analysis to explore the politicisation of health policy issues; and the institutional structures through which evidence is incorporated into the policymaking process.
-The project, involving Justin Parkhurst, Ben Hawkins, Elisa Vecchione, Stefanie Ettelt and others, compares the use of evidence in the UK, Germany, Ghana, Ethiopia, Cambodia and Colombia.
-Examples are the use of scientific evidence in legal court rulings relating to access to health care in Germany and in health policy evaluation in health in Ghana.
+It seeks to improve the practice of evidence informed health policy through the application of political, institutional and sociological analysis to explore the politicisation of health policy issues; and the institutional structures through which evidence is incorporated into the policy-making process.
+The project, involving Justin Parkhurst, Ben Hawkins, Elisa Vecchione, Stefanie Ettelt, Marco Liverani and others, compares the use of evidence in the UK, Germany, Ghana, Ethiopia, Cambodia and Colombia.
+Examples are the use of scientific evidence in legal court rulings relating to access to health care in Germany and in health policy evaluation in Ghana.

-Within the IDEAS project, policy analysis of scaling-up of donor-funded maternal and newborn health programmes, led by Neil Spicer, has sought to develop an understanding of policy decision making surrounding government adoption of these externally funded interventions including policy actors' power and the use of evidence in decision making, together with health systems factors influencing their implementation at scale.
-A linked policy analysis as part of the IDEAS project in India focused on strengthening evidence-informed district level decision making in Uttar Pradesh, including understanding the institutions, motivations and attitudes that promote and undermine data sharing between the private and public sectors.
+Within the IDEAS project, policy analysis of scaling-up of donor-funded maternal and newborn health programmes, led by Neil Spicer, has sought to develop an understanding of policy decision making surrounding government adoption of these externally funded interventions including policy actors' power and the